ywais/my4InARow/README.md

-# 4In-a-row-SOLUTION
+# 4In-a-row-SOLUTION-STARTER
-Our solution to the 4 In A Row Challenge
+Our TEMPLATE for starting the 4 In A Row Challenge